tomara-x/lapis/README.md

 - when a function takes an integer or usize, if you type it as a literal integer, then they are parsed to the corresponding type. otherwise (a variable or an expression) they are evaluated as floats then cast to the needed type
 - a statement with just a variable name `variable;` will print that variable's value (or call .display() for graphs) same for expressions `2 + 2;` will print 4
 - everything is global. nothing is limited to scope except for the loop variable in for loops
-- [`Meter`](https://docs.rs/fundsp/0.19.0/fundsp/dynamics/enum.Meter.html) modes peak and rms are actually passed cast f32 not f64
+- [`Meter`](https://docs.rs/fundsp/latest/fundsp/dynamics/enum.Meter.html) modes Peak and Rms are actually passed cast f32 not f64

 ## what's supported
 #[non_exhaustive]